 First, a disclaimer: I don’t know *everything* there is to know about Copic Airbrush – but I’m sharing what I have learned thus far.
 Which is better than nothing – I’ve found little on the web with enough detail to help me make my own decisions about what to buy.
 So at least this is a start!

-Watch my original video from a few years ago and then read on for lots more written info.
+Watch this from a few years ago and then read on for lots more updated, written info below.

 Does Copic airbrush use more ink than just coloring?

 No. It actually uses less!
 You get control (after lots of practice) to create light or heavily-saturated backgrounds, but the ink all sits on TOP of the paper, not sinking in as it normally will with marker strokes.
 So more area can be covered with less ink.
 That said, once you START airbrushing, you’ll be airbrushing everything, so there’s that.